Grand Pro Wrestling: History

-Here is a brief overview year by year of significant events in the company's rich history.

 The promotion's first show was in July 2003 and called "Defection" due to the number of wrestlers who had jumped ship from small time now-defunct promotion, NPWA.
 It was held at the Monaco Ballroom, Wigan.
 Wrestlers that night who are still active now are Johnnie "Heresy" Brannigan, "Dangerous" Damon Leigh and Joey Hayes.

-In November 2003 GPW: promoted "Nemesis", It was a 450 sell out in Leigh and considered a breakout show for the promotion.
-The main event featured Heresy and Damon Leigh in a 30-foot balcony stunt.
+In November 2003 GPW: promoted "Nemesis", It was considered a breakout show for the promotion with ground breaking production.

 During a tour of Cumbria in 2004, GPW crowned their first singles champion when Chris Hero defeated JC Thunder for the then International Title (now Heavyweight Title). in March 2004, the company ran a much hyped event originally promoted by a rival company who pulled out weeks before.
 GPW took over and renamed it "Hostile Takeover" with a main event featuring Chris Hero v.
 Claudio Castagnoli (a last minute replacement for Benito "Benny" Cuntapay).

 During GPW: "Last Orders At The Legion" in January 2005 there was a well documented riot involving both wrestlers and audience.
 The storyline became very real to the passionate fan base and occurred when Alex Shane stole the British Title from then champion Damon Leigh.
 Local papers featured the events as headline news.

 GPW: "Saturday Night Showdown" in July 2005 JC Thunder faced El Ligero in a main event hardcore match.
 The match was possibly the most controversial in British wrestling history and resulted in the venue banning professional wrestling from the Greater Manchester area.
 However, the following year GPW were allowed to return.

-April 2006, GPW promoted "A Few Good Men", one of the only 30 Man Rumbles in the UK at that point.
+April 2006, GPW promoted "A Few Good Men", the only 30 Man Rumbles in the UK at that point.

 GPW promoted Europe's first ever Survivor Series dedicated show in 2007.

-July 2008 was the sell out 5th anniversary show; GPW: "V".
+July 2008 was the sellout 5th-anniversary show; GPW: "V".
 In October 2008, GPW became the only European company to feature a Torneo cibernetico a match that has gone on to be a staple part of GPW shows and still a show that no one else in the UK has used.